robinsmith-source/sdi/docs/chapters/05-attaching-volumes.md

 # Attaching and Mounting Volumes

 > This chapter covers the management of external block storage volumes with Terraform and Cloud-Init.
-We will learn how to attach a volume, partition it, create file systems, and manage mount points—first manually to understand the process, and then fully automating it for a robust, declarative infrastructure.
+You will learn how to attach a volume, partition it, create file systems, and manage mount points—first manually to understand the process, and then fully automating it for a robust, declarative infrastructure.

 ## Prerequisites

 Before you begin, ensure you have:

-- A working Terraform project capable of creating a Hetzner Cloud server.
+- A working Terraform project capable of creating a Hetzner Cloud server, as covered in the previous chapters.
 - Familiarity with basic Linux command-line tools for storage management (`fdisk`, `mkfs`, `mount`).
 - An understanding of Cloud-Init and how to pass `user_data` to a server.